helloblock/helloblock-app/tutorials/wallet-1.md

   }
 ```

+The above ```rawTxHex``` is the raw transaction (hexadecimal representation) contain all the information about inputs/outputs, type of transaction, value transferred etc...

+The ```txHash``` is the hash (double SHA256) of the ```rawTxHex```, used as an ID for the transaction.

+The decoded ```rawTxHex``` looks like this.
+The rules for how to decode this are on the [Transaction Wiki Page]()

 ** INSERT TABLE HERE **
 <br><br>
 ### Private Keys and fees
 <br>
 Managing Private Keys will be covered in the next tutorial.
-For now, you may use this pre-generated private key which has already been loaded with some testnet coins.
+For now, use this pre-generated private key which has already been loaded with some testnet coins.
 Testnet is an alternative Blockchain used for testing.

 ```javascript
   var privateKey = '1asdf'